USS North Dakota (SSN-784): History

-North Dakota is the first of eight Virginia-class Block III boats.
+North Dakota became the first of eight Virginia-class Block III boats.
 Approximately 20 percent of North Dakota was redesigned to lower acquisition cost and increase operational flexibility.
 The changes include a boat's bow redesign, replacing 12 individual launch tubes with two large-diameter Virginia Payload Tubes, each capable of launching six UGM-109 Tomahawk cruise missiles.

 Build issues

-The U.S. Navy accepted delivery of North Dakota on 29 August 2014, two days prior to her contract delivery date.
+The United States Navy accepted delivery of North Dakota on 29 August 2014, two days prior to her contract delivery date.
 The submarine successfully completed Alpha, Bravo, and Board of Inspection and Survey (INSURV) trials, which evaluate the submarine's seaworthiness and operational capabilities.
 During the trials, the crew took the submarine to test depth, conducted an emergency surfacing, and tested the submarine's propulsion plant.

-The U.S. Navy postponed North Dakotas original commissioning date of May 2014 because of quality issues with vendor-assembled and delivered components that required an unplanned dry-docking to correct.
+The Navy postponed North Dakotas original commissioning date of May 2014 because of quality issues with vendor-assembled and delivered components that required an unplanned dry-docking to correct.
 Additional design certification work was also required on the submarine's redesigned bow.
-North Dakota was commissioned on 25 October 2014 in Groton, Connecticut.
+North Dakota was commissioned on 25 October 2014 in Groton.

 Notable incidents

 In January 2018, North Dakota experienced a medical emergency while at sea, when a petty officer attempted suicide using his service rifle to shoot himself in the chest.
 The boat dashed for port through rough weather and, by necessity, on the surface so medical advice to the corpsman could be given over communications channels.
-She met a tug near the mouth of the Thames River in New London, Connecticut to transfer the injured sailor to hospital.
+She met a tug near the mouth of the Thames River in New London, Connecticut, to transfer the injured sailor to hospital.
 He survived the attempt and was last reported to be improving.

+Overhaul (2023–2026)

+North Dakota arrived at Portsmouth Naval Shipyard in Kittery, Maine, in April 2023 for "system upgrades and other maintenance" that were expected to take approximately 33 months.
+The work was completed in February 2026, some 34 months later.